 2.5.4 Any activity must accord with the spirit and letter of the law in relevant host countries.
 The contract will include the partner's commitment to ensure that all relevant legal and government obligations are met in the establishment of the program.

 2.5.5 Each off-shore activity must be self-sustaining.
 Under Commonwealth Government legislation, the University is not allowed to support off-shore activities which require any form of cross-subsidy from public funds.

 2.6.1 Any student enrolled in an off-shore program is a Flinders student and will be subject to Flinders University policies and procedures.
 Where the normal provisions contained in policies and procedures require amendment to reflect specific requirements of a particular off-shore program or a particular national environment, alternative provisions may be approved in accordance with normal University processes, and these will be identified in the contract for the particular program or programs to which they will apply.

 3.1 Proposals for offshore programs must follow the principles outlined in the Flinders Quality Assurance Framework for Offshore Programs and the procedures in the Flinders Offshore Guide.
 Concepts should be discussed with the Pro-Vice-Chancellor (International) and the Deputy Head, Development and Partnerships, International Centre.

-3.2 Approval for new offshore courses and new offshore locations for existing courses is through the Pro-Vice-Chancellor (International), the Vice-Chancellor's committee and Academic Senate, in accordance with the Policy on Course and Topic Development, Approval and Management.
+3.2 Approval for new offshore courses and new offshore locations for existing courses is through the Pro-Vice-Chancellor (International), the Vice-Chancellor's committee and Academic Senate, in accordance with the Courses Policy (PDF).

 3.3 Faculties are required to report annually, as part of the KAMs quality reporting process, on the operation of each offshore program using the approved annual reporting proforma.